Heath Tile is not your average tile — take advantage of its unique hand-crafted characteristics in your installation.

 |2x8, 2x9, 2x12, 3x6, 3x9, 3x12, 4x4, 4x8, 6x6, 5" hex||3/16"|

-Nothing beats a hand installation of a handmade tile, since each piece is unique and will benefit from careful placement.
-For our smaller tiles we understand the desire to have material mounted—it will save on time and installation costs.
-However, corrections and adjustments still need to be made at time of installation for mounted material.
-We recommend 20% of your order be unmounted for blending seams (sheet to sheet).
+Nothing beats a hand installation of a handmade tile, since each piece is unique and benefits from careful placement of individual tiles.
+For easier installation, some of our smaller tiles can be prearranged onto large adhesive sheets.
+However, adjustments still need to be made during installation.
+We recommend 10% of your order be unmounted for seam and edge transitions.

 Interested?
 The Next Step